 Covers publications on civil rights in the United States as their legal protections and definitions are expanded to cover more Americans.
 Containing links to over 500 scholarly articles, hearings and committee prints, legislative histories on the landmark legislation, CRS and GAO reports, briefs from major Supreme Court cases, and publications from the Commission on Civil Rights.
 Illuminates the ways our civil rights have been strengthened and expanded over time, as well as how these legal protections can go further still.
 A varied collection of books on many civil rights topics and a list of prominent civil rights organizations

-The Civil Rights Congress (CRC) was established in 1946 to, among other things, "combat all forms of discrimination againstlabor, the Negro people and the Jewish people, and racial, political, religious, and national minorities."
+Legal Case and Communist Party files of the Civil Rights Congress (CRC), which was established in 1946 to "combat all forms of discrimination against labor, the Negro people and the Jewish people, and racial, political, religious, and national minorities."

-Traces the Councils active participation in social action, its engagement in race relations, Indian relations, opposition to the persecution of Jews in Nazi Germany, and the protection of the civil rights of war victims and Japanese-Americans during the Second World War.
+The Council for Social Action was established by the General Council of the Congregational Christian Churches in 1934.
+This database covers primary sources on the Council's social action involvement race relations, Indian relations, opposition to the persecution of Jews in Nazi Germany, and the protection of the civil rights of war victims and Japanese-Americans during the Second World War.
 1934-1956.

 Essential legal materials on slavery in the United States and the English-speaking world.
 This includes every statute passed by every colony and state on slavery, every federal statute dealing with slavery, and all reported state and federal cases on slavery.

-Produced by the American Psychological Association, it is the most comprehensive database of psychology.
-Provides abstracts and citations to the scholarly literature in the behavioral sciences and mental health.
+Produced by the American Psychological Association, PsycInfo is the most comprehensive database covering psychology.
+Provides abstracts and citations to the scholarly literature in psychology, behavioral sciences, and mental health.